finos/FDC3/docs/intents/ref/ViewMessages.md

 ---
 # `ViewMessages`

-Search and display a list of messages to the user.
+Search and display a list of messages (for example in a chat application or CRM) to the user.

 ## Intent Name